 Car camping is available in eight separate campground loops within the greater campground area.
-The following five sites are open during the full camping season from late April to Thanksgiving weekend in October and are serviced with comfort stations and water taps.
+The following five campgrounds are open during the full camping season from late April to October and are serviced with comfort stations and water taps.

 High Bluff Campground has approximately 100 sites; most of which have electrical service.
 This campground has many open, sunny sites that are popular for RVs.
 The few sites directly on the water are the most popular in the park.
 Wooded sites are available in the back of the loop.
 A comfort station with flush toilets and showers is centrally situated.

 Pines Campground is the smallest campground with all electrical sites situated among a Scots Pine forest.
 It is popular for RVs.
 A comfort station with flush toilets is centrally located.